- Adding Audio Files to Your Blog

 There are four (4) ways to do this:

-- Upload an .mp3, .m4a, .ogg, or .wav file somewhere on the internet and link to it using our audio shortcode (if you have found an audio file elsewhere, simply grab its URL).
-To do this, enter the shortcode, which looks like this: [audio], with the address inside.
-For example:
+- Add a link from your site to an outside audio file.
+Either upload an .mp3, .m4a, .ogg, or .wav file to a third-party server and link to it using our audio shortcode, or if you found an audio file elsewhere online, simply copy its URL.
+Back at your site, enter the shortcode, which looks like this: [audio], with the address inside.

 Browser .mp3 .m4a .wav .ogg Chrome 25 Yes Yes Yes Yes Safari 6.0 Yes Yes Yes No Firefox 19 No No Yes Yes Opera 12 No No Yes Yes IE 10 Yes No No No

 - Buy the Space Upgrade.
 This allows you to upload .mp3, .m4a, .ogg, or .wav files to your blog.
 Upload the file to your blog’s media library.
 When inserting into a post, make sure to click the None button for Link URL and then click the Insert into Post button (as illustrated in the image below).
 If your file is an .mp3, .m4a, .ogg, or .wav file, this will insert the audio player shortcode into your post or page.